-\ An accumulation of model changes triggered the need for a Major Model Change Application to the PRA.
-In preparation for this application the model underwent independent validation.
-This application was submitted on 30 April 2020 and was approved by the PRA on 23 December 2020.
-As the approval date of the Major Model Change was post 30 November 2020, AHEL and AIG UK are still bound to report against the reporting view of the SCR prior to the model change application and as such, the reported SCR does not reflect the model changes post year-
+The purchase of an Adverse Development Cover (ADC) reinsurance contract triggered a Major Model Change Application to the PRA.
+This application was submitted on 18 June 2021 and was approved by the PRA on 31 January 2022.
+As the approval date of the Major Model Change was post 30 November 2021, AHEL and AIG UK are still bound to report against the reporting view of the SCR prior to the Major Model Change application.
+As such, the reported SCR does not reflect the model changes up to year-end 2021, which provided additional reductions in SCR from the ADC.